 Cuban dancers have also contributed to the popularity of these styles, as they distinguish themselves by teaching and performing all over the world.
 Cuban dance culture is also applauded on each stage through the popularity of styles such as salsa resulting from the mixture of dance genres originating on the Island.

-You are curious to know what is behind this story, because that is what this post is about, today we are talking about the culture of Cuban dance.
+Are you curious to know what is behind this story?
+Because that is what this post is about.

 The evolution of Cuban dance culture